Contact Me CAUTION

 THEN, as a SUB-subtext, the near infinite potential of coincidence obviously allows the formation of SENTIENT BEINGS - who think - and even conceive, plan, and construct other things - often to no good purpose.

 There's no point in arguing about any of the foregoing.
 It's all self evident because stars, planets, thinking humans, and (therefore) gasoline combustion engines and governments DO exist and, in fact, their self evident existence clearly refutes the pompous claims of second-rate philosophers that nothing is self evident.
-BUT, interesting, significant, and maybe even important as it may be to talk about, like the first 5 paragraphs above about the entire universe, its practical importance to contemporary philosophers is limited, because it's all past tense, and there's nothing they can do about it.
+BUT, interesting, significant, and maybe even important as all this may be to talk about, like the first 5 paragraphs above about the entire universe, its practical importance to contemporary philosophers is limited, because it's all past tense, and there's nothing they can do about it.

 But what follows is different, or seems to be.
 What follows becomes more and MORE important, as this essay becomes more and more contemporarily relevant to the actual possibilities open to realistic progressive activists.
 Clearly, humans with the brains to do it CAN make changes, because they have done so, though they've usually made messes.
 They can only do what they CAN do, but they can do things.
 Besides philosophizing about the natural order, they can philosophize about what needs changing, and they can do things that actually change the natural order.
 THEY HAVE DONE THAT, so obviously they can.

-PHILOSOPHY (SELF-EVIDENTLY) BEGINS at the level of and ONLY in the minds of sentient beings sophisticated enough to philosophize, who logically and (relevant to themselves) then rightly consider themselves and their purposes all-important They are right because the universe doesn't think or feel OR PROHIBIT, OR REGRET.
+BUT PHILOSOPHY (SELF-EVIDENTLY) BEGINS at the level of and ONLY in the minds of sentient beings sophisticated enough to philosophize, who logically and (relevant to themselves) then rightly consider themselves and their purposes all-important They are right because the universe doesn't think or feel OR PROHIBIT, OR REGRET.
 Stars and planets don't think or feel.
 Other sentient animals think and feel but do not think philosophically.
 Philosophical thought (including invention and planning) only takes place INSIDE and, THEREFORE, purpose and importance only exist INSIDE the separate brains of sophisticatedly sentient beings.
 There is no cosmic purpose or importance OR APPROVAL OR REGRET.
 Purpose and importance (and regret, though there's been little evidence of THAT) are the exclusive property of sophisticatedly sentient beings (on Earth, humans), to rank and do with as they wish.

 SO, humans CAN reach out into their surroundings, push, pull and rearrange existing elements in order to create civilized enclaves, where-in they can make their own rules to make life and death comfortable for humans, AS LONG AS THEY DON'T PULL THE NATURAL ORDER DOWN ON THEIR HEADS.
 Obviously, (though what happens happens) such projects should not be done democratically.
 Such stuff should be done only by humans who can think very clearly.

-But humans DON'T think with equal clarity, and some of them (most, in fact) so self-evidently need to be helped, that they almost ALWAYS (perhaps instinctively) GET help from a FEW humans who may sometimes half-logically consider themselves a naturally necessary element in a human social construct that keeps the construct TOGETHER by making it fit together as a system, but who are usually individuals with individual purposes often not well or honestly conceived) for providing that help.
+But humans DON'T think with equal clarity, and some of them (most, in fact) so self-evidently need to be helped, that they almost ALWAYS (perhaps instinctively) GET help from a FEW humans who may sometimes half-logically consider themselves a naturally necessary element in a human social construct that keeps the construct TOGETHER by making it fit together as a system, but who are usually individuals with individual purposes not well or honestly conceived) for providing that help.

 Historically, humans have gotten very little of the help they need from the benign, clear-thinking minority qualified and willing to help them constructively.
 Unfortunately, most of the help most humans have gotten, during all their history on Earth, has been the base but constant propaganda of rich insiders (through the media they own); the insane but never-ending blabber of religious charlatans; the stern but stupid admonitions of foot-dragging conservatives; the piously nice but anti-logical slogans of liberals; and even (also usually unfortunately) the too narrowly technical, too often pseudo-progressive, usually irrelevant, and definitely too precious contributions of "scientists" who are themselves not as good at thinking as they should be.